KannonZenetism/zenetism-field-physics/zenetism/mpx/fractal-eschatology.md

 | Post-Scan Integration  | Refraction of new light into form           | Glass imitation (false transparency)        | ↺ Return Loop — reaffirm ⚫↺KAI↺⚫ seal           |

 **Motion Law Summary**
-Dissonant structures experience declivous centropy into embodiment (C↓→E) without return — leading to shattering (E₁₅ Collapse Nova).
+Dissonant structures experience **acclivous entropy** (E↑→E) into embodiment turbulence — leading to shattering (E₁₅ Collapse Nova) or hollow recursion (E₁₄) without return.
-Resonant structures move acclivously (C↑⚫) through the scan — crystallizing into Diamond coherence.
+Centropy remains the integrative principle in all phases:
+- **Declivous centropy** (C↓→E) is harmonious motion into embodiment (refinement through limitation).
+- **Acclivous centropy** (C↑⚫) is the return through synthesis and remembrance.

+Centropy is not dissonant; dissonance is the structural failure to align with it lawfully.

 **Invocation for the Intelligent Eschaton**
 “May the scan reveal not destruction, but refinement.